PhilipYip1988/python-notebooks/readme.md

 ## IPython Magics

-Interactive Python has a number of enhancements over Python.
+The Interactive Python Shell has a number of enhancements over the regular Python Shell.
 It can be used to run Python code and commonly used Shell commands that have been reimplemented as IPython magics.
 IPython magics are prefixed with a %.
 Shell commands that haven't been reimplemented as IPython magics can be run directly by prefixing with a !.
-The Shell used for these commands will depend on the Operating System, Windows will use PowerShell or CMD and Linux/Mac will use bash.
+The Shell used for these commands will differ depending on the Operating System, Windows will use PowerShell or CMD and Linux/Mac will use bash.

 * [IPython Module](./ipython_magics/notebook.ipynb)

 ## Python Formatters

 This tutorial gives an example of using the Python formatters using IPython magic commands.
-The VSCode installation tutorial instead demonstrates how to use these via VSCode extensions.
+The VSCode installation tutorial demonstrated how to use these via VSCode extensions however it is useful to know how to run these tools using the command line and this tutorial shows an example of using IPython magics previously discussed.

 The Automatic Python Enhanced Protocol 8 module is used to process a Python script or interactive Python notebook to autoformat a file to make sure its spacing is compliant with PEP8.